 Cadets can also qualify for Air Cadet Pilot or Navigation Courses.
 If selected, you could be awarded ten hours training, which will count towards a private pilot’s licence.
 Gliding Scholarships, Army training courses and competitions are also available.

 In Summer holidays the RAF run camps on RAF bases in the UK, and sometimes in other countries.
 Camps offer an excellent opportunity to sample RAF life, join in with adventure training, gain work experience, shoot and fly in a variety of aircraft.

-Boys who decide to join the RAF Section at the end of term two will be expected to obtain a pair of RAF pattern black shoes.
+Cadets who decide to join the RAF Section at the end of term two will be expected to obtain a pair of RAF pattern black shoes.
 These, like the boots, are not supplied by the MOD so the cost of these will be passed on to parents.